blakesmith/blakesmith.github.com/_posts/2009-09-18-ruby-difference-between-extend-and-include.markdown

 ### extending existing objects

-If you have an existing object, whether it be a class or an instance of a class you can use the use the extend method to mixin a module's methods at the class or instance levels.
+If you have an existing object, whether it be a class or an instance of a class you can use the extend method to mixin a module's methods at the class or instance levels.
 This sounds confusing and contradictory to what I just told you, but I think an example will help clarify:

 {% highlight ruby %}